Kobold: Overview

-The etymology of kobold that Grimm supported derived the word from Latin cobalus (Greek κόβαλος, kobalos), but this was also Georg Agricola's Latin/Greek cypher for kobel, syn.
+The etymology of kobold that Grimm supported derived the word from Latin cobalus (Greek κόβαλος, kobalos), but this was also Georg Agricola's Latin/Greek cypher for kobel syn.
 Bergmännlein denoting mine spirits, i.e. gnome.
 (Note: Agricola De Animantibus subterraneis, Eng. tr., compared with Latin-German gloss to the work.)
 This Greek etymology has been superseded by the Germanic one explaining the word as the compound kob/kof 'house, chamber' + walt 'power, authority' (cf. cobalt#etymology).

 The gütel has a variant heugütel, a hayloft or stable kobold, which tampers with horses.

-Nomenclature and origins
+Nomenclature

 The "kobold" is defined as the well-known household spirit, descended from household gods and hearth deities, according to Grimms' dictionary.
 (Note: Grimm DW "kobold", I gives definition, III gives origins.)

 However, Middle High German "kóbolt, kobólt" is defined as "wooden or waxen figures of a nixie-ish (neckische) house spirit", used in jest.

-Kobold as generic term
+Kobold as generic household spirit

 Household spirit, kobold, or gütgen―engraving by Thomas Cross, Sr. (fl.
-1632-1682), frontispiece to Praetorius (1668) [1666] Anthropodemus Plutonicus.
+1632–1682), frontispiece to Praetorius (1668) [1666] Anthropodemus Plutonicus.

-The term "kobold" was being used as general or generic term for "house spirit" known by other names even before Grimm, e.g., Erasmus Francisci (1690) who discusses the hütchen tale under the section on "Kobold".
+The term "kobold" was used as general or generic term for "house spirit" known by other names even before Grimm, e.g., Erasmus Francisci (1690) who discusses the hütchen tale under the section on "Kobold".
 (Note: Francisi is one of the sources for Grimm's DS No. 74 Hütchen.)
-The book Hintzelmann (published 1701, second edition 1704) was an expanded reworking by an anonymous author, based on the older-dated diaries of Pastor Feldmann (fl.
-1584–1589) also used "kobold" and "poltergeist" in commentary, but this cannot be considered an independent source since the book (i.e., the rewriter) cites Erasmus Francisci elsewhere.
-(Note: And since Francisci dates much later than the Pastor Feldmann to have known the work, it must have been interpolated by the anonymous editor.)
+The book Hintzelmann (published 1701, second edition 1704) was an expanded work on the topic by an anonymous author, based on the older-dated diaries of Pastor Feldmann (fl.
+1584–1589) which also used "kobold" and "poltergeist" in commentary, but this cannot be considered an independent source since the book also cites Erasmus Francisci elsewhere.
 Both these were primary sources for the kobold tales in Grimms' Deutsche Sagen, No. 74, 75.

-Praetorius (1666) discussed the household spirit under names such as Hausmann (dat. pl. haußmännern[sic], kobold, gütgen, and Latin equivalents.
+Praetorius (1666) discussed the household spirit under such names as Hausmann (dat. pl. haußmännern[sic]), kobold, gütgen, and Latin equivalents.

-Steier (1705) glossing kobold as "Spiritus familiaris" perhaps indicates kobold being considered a generic term.